hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/step4-via-env.md

 `kubectl logs consume-via-cli`{{execute}}

-You can also view the Pod's log from the the Dashboard.
+You can also view the Pod's log from the Dashboard.